Calgary Commercial Host Liability Lawyers | Litco Law

 - fail to take adequate steps to prevent that person from suffering or causing harm.

 Whether or not an employer is deemed by the courts to be a social or commercial host depends on several factors.
-For example, if an employer provides or supplies the alcohol at a company event, they would be considered a commercial host, especially if the employer holds a liquor license and has bartender.
-But if a few team members decide to get together and have a few drinks, this is more likely to fall under the category of social host.
+For example, if an employer provides or supplies the alcohol at a company event, they would be considered a commercial host, especially if the employer holds a liquor license and has a bartender.
+But if a few team members decide to get together and have a few drinks, this is more likely to fall under the category of a social host.
 Have questions?
 Call or email us today to speak with one of our lawyers and get your questions answered – for free.

-In Alberta, you generally have up to two years from the date of an accident to make a claim in court or your right to do so is lost forever.
-But it’s important not to wait as there may be other important deadlines, or other circumstances that may affect the deadline or your claim.
+In Alberta, you generally have up to two years from the date of an accident to make a claim in court, or your right to do so is lost forever.
+But it’s important not to wait as there may be other important deadlines or other circumstances that may affect the deadline or your claim.
 If you have any questions about the limitation period for your claim, call or email us for a free consultation with one of our Calgary Commercial Host Liability Lawyers today.

-Our Calgary Commercial Host Liability Lawyers are here to help.
+Our Calgary Commercial Host Liability Lawyers Are Here to Help.

 Accidents involving alcohol can be a bit of a wild card.
 When it comes to these types of incidents, the specifics of the individual case will determine whether you are able to make a claim.
-Litwiniuk & Company has served thousands of people in Calgary and across Alberta for over 44 years.
+Litco Law has served thousands of people in Calgary and across Alberta for over 44 years.
 We understand the laws and how insurance companies work, and we recognize what you and your loved ones might be going through as a result of your injuries.
 It won’t cost you anything to speak with a lawyer and, if you do choose us, you don’t pay us anything until your case is resolved.
 You don’t have to go through this alone.
 Our team is here to answer your questions, support you through this difficult time and, most importantly, listen to you.
 Have questions?
 Give us a call or email us today.